suzaku-network/suzaku-core/docs/lst-wrapper.md

   - `sweep()`: Sweep unexpected tokens (cannot sweep asset, collateral, or native token)
   - `sweepCollateralDust()`: Recover small collateral amounts with strict limits
   - `rescueAssetWhenNoSupply()`: Recover donated assets only when no shares exist
+  - `setDepositsPaused()`: Pause or unpause deposits for emergency response
+  - **First Mint Privilege**: Owner can deposit even when paused (for initial seed)
+- **ProxyAdmin-Only Functions** (via upgradeAndCall):
   - `setVaultHelper()`: Update the vault helper contract
+  - `setRewards()`: Update the rewards contract address
+  - Contract implementation upgrades
 - **Permissionless Functions**:
   - `harvest()`: Anyone can harvest (subject to vault whitelist rules)
   - All ERC-4626 functions: Standard deposit/withdraw/mint/redeem operations
+  - All view functions and getters

+### Roles and Access Control

+LSTWrapper has two roles:

+#### **Owner**
+Can do:
+- Pause/unpause deposits (`setDepositsPaused`)
+- Sweep non-critical tokens (`sweep`) - but NOT the vault shares, collateral, or native token
+- Sweep tiny amounts of collateral dust (`sweepCollateralDust`) - max 0.0001% of balance
+- Rescue vault shares when totalSupply == 0 (`rescueAssetWhenNoSupply`)
+- Perform first mint even when paused

+#### **ProxyAdmin**
+Can do (only via upgradeAndCall):
+- Update vault helper address (`setVaultHelper`)
+- Update rewards contract address (`setRewards`)
+- Upgrade the implementation contract

+The owner can't upgrade the contract or change critical infrastructure.
+The ProxyAdmin can't pause deposits or sweep tokens.
+This separation prevents the owner from upgrading and stealing funds.

 ---